 If a team is short players, they MUST have a catcher & pitcher and then play short in the field.

 If a team cannot field at least 6 players (Minimum of 2 Females), they automatically forfeit.
-Teams no longer have to play down a male fielder if they are short females.
+Teams no longer have to play down a male fielder if they are short females (with a maximum of 6 males on the field).

 Each team will have one Captain who is charged with: